MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-tasks.md

     docker exec -it Ubuntu-LogCollector /bin/bash
     ```

 2. From the bash inside the container, go to the Java *jre* folder.
-To avoid a version related path error, use this command:
+To avoid a version-related path error, use this command:

     ```bash
     cd "$(find /opt/jdk/*/jre -name "bin" -printf '%h' -quit)"